pbatard/RaspberryPiPkg/Readme.md

 ## ARM Trusted Firmware (ATF)

-The ATF binaries being used were compiled from the latest ATF source with pull request 1678 applied, to prevent an infinite loop while flushing the UART buffers on reboot.
+The ATF binaries being used were compiled from the latest ATF source (with one extra pull request applied).

-For more details on the ATF compilation, see the README in the `Binaries/` directory.
+For more details on the ATF compilation, see the [README](./Binary/README.md) in the `Binary/` directory.

 ## Custom Device Tree